bailey27/cppcryptfs/README.md

 More Settings
 ---------
-There is also a settings tab.
+There is also a more settings tab.

 ![Alt text](/screenshots/screenshot_more_settings.png?raw=true "Settings tab")
 *Recommended settings shown*